 A4: NEW & AVAILABLE NOW!..............
 ACOUSTIC BLUES/ JAZZ VINTAGE ARCHTOP - REGAL/ KAY, CHICAGO, USA LATE 1930S GUITAR, RESTORED AND WITH WARTIME HISTORY - VTG1396.

-Thought to be possibly "Playtime" brand, made for Sears, probably by Regal or Kay, appears Solid Birch construction - restoration to full playing condition completed!
+Thought to be possibly Sears "Playtime" brand, probably by Regal or Kay, appears Solid Birch construction - restoration to full playing condition completed!
+LIMITED TIME PRICE OFFER!

 Intro